wopfel/tutorials/cli-rulez/README.md

 bat
 ---

-Similar tool to clone.
+Similar tool to the famous `cat` command.
 Pastes a file.
 Additionally, it outputs line numbers and does syntax coloring.

 `bat FILENAME`